drdave-teaching-opim5512/opim5512-a01-v2-rohitakole50/A01-eda/README.md

 ### Note about my change

 - I changed the histogram binning to `bins=50` and re-saved the plot into `A01-eda/figs/`.
-One of the files currently present is `hist_MedInc_50.png`.
+One of the files currently present is `hist_MedInc_50.png` and made the commit.

 4) **Commit & push**
    ```bash